hakant/hakant.github.io/source/index.markdown

 <h2 class="title">I'm Hakan</h2>

 A software engineer, web enthusiast, rock guitar player, traveller and an expatriate living in the Netherlands.
-I love fast cars and whiskey - usually not together at once.
+I love fast cars and whiskey - usually not together.

 I’ve graduated from <a href="http://www.sabanciuniv.edu/en/" target="_blank">Sabanci University</a> with a "Computer Science & Engineering" bachelor's degree in 2005.
 Since then I've been building software in various <a href="{{ root_url }}/portfolio">companies & projects</a> while at the same time trying to increase my and others' knowledge about software craftsmanship and it's patterns & practices.